 Jungle Book film directed by Jon Favreau (who more recently directed the new Lion King) was announced immediately following the first one's blockbuster success.
 As Digital Spy reports, fans probably shouldn't expect to see the second film until after 2020 due to the time required to create the CGI animals. writer The Perks of Being a Wallflower and director Stephen Chbosky (he wrote both the book and movie) reportedly signed on to direct a live-action Disney film featuring in 2017, and the story sounds pretty intriguing as it focuses on the Cinderella's Prince Charming brother of Prince Charming, who, per THR, "never quite lived up to the family name."

 Not everyone can be charming, even if it's your destiny, but hopefully this movie is destined to actually come out, because it sounds like a fresh take on a classic tale.

 Pinocchio has had a rough go of it, after three different writers have been rumored to be attached at different times.
-The job has reportedly landed with Harry Potter and the Cursed Child's Jack Thorne, and, per The Hollywood Reporter announced, Tom Hanks was in talks to play Gepetto at one point.
+The job has reportedly landed with 's Jack Thorne, and, per Harry Potter and the Cursed Child The Hollywood Reporter announced, Tom Hanks was in talks to play Gepetto at one point.

 cinematographer on the project said it was canceled.
 No further updates from Disney have been supplied, so if anyone can pull some strings (pun intended) to get inside information, that would help a lot.